Woodbois

 -

-The company reports that in the second half of 2020, it began providing educational training around issues such as human and workers rights and in 2021, the company further formalized this process by hiring a dedicated ESG manager (Richard Feteke) in Gabon who will supervise this initiative.
-However, the information reported is not externally verified.
+The company reports that in the second half of 2020, it began providing educational training around issues such as human and worker rights, and in 2022, the company further formalized this process by hiring a dedicated ESG manager (Richard Feteke) in Gabon who will supervise this initiative.

 -